Signed in as:

-In its most basic form, Title IX requires schools that receive federal funds to appropriately respond to and redress reports of sex discrimination occurring in their programs and activities.
+At its core, Title IX requires schools that receive federal funds to appropriately respond to and remedy reports of sex discrimination within their programs and activities.
+Institutions that tolerate or inadequately address sexual harassment may face significant consequences, including the loss of federal funds or liability for damages under Title IX of the Civil Rights Act.

 From a high-level perspective, these regulations require covered educational institutions to: